WELCOME TO MY SITE

 My work spans the mediums of performance, voice, drawing, music composition, sound art, video and artistic direction.

 I research historical vocal forms to develop an exploratory contemporary practice around multiplicty, and combinations of ‘voices’.

-Compositions are informed by experimenting with singers’ individual voices as well as my own, and exploring the idiosyncrasies and varied timbral and harmonic qualities of live, mediated and pre-recorded elements.
+My works are informed by experimenting with singers’ individual voices as well as my own, and exploring the idiosyncrasies, varied timbral and harmonic qualities of live, mediated and pre-recorded elements.

 This cumulates in performances which explore degrees of liveness and human presence in spatial, site relational and experiential ways.